A Little History

 Rediscovering Maine’s Forgotten Trail

-The year was 2012.
-A man walking an early 1900's rock pile along a town line in Aroostook County came across what looked like an old rusty bent up piece of sheet metal with bullet holes in it.
+...one day in 2012, a fella came across what looked like an old rusty bent up piece of sheet metal with bullet holes in it.
 Brushing leaves, rocks & dirt off it and inspecting it further, he realized it was a steel embossed road sign.
 The sign read "Pine Tree Trail" and had an evergreen tree embossed in the center.
-It was in such rough shape the man nearly discarded his find but ultimately decided to hang on to it.
-He stored the sign for years.
+It was in such rough shape that he nearly discarded his find but ultimately decided to hang on to it.
+He kept the sign for years.

 Photo of new old stock 1937 Maine license plates.
-Notice the original masking on the one plate.
+Original masking on one plate.

 Photo: Road Rte.2/ Pine Tree Trail Molunkus Twp./ Macwahoc Plt. line